Oregon BPS for Industrial and Warehouse Properties

 - 150,000+ sq ft: custom quote

 Energy Trust of Oregon incentive at $0.85 per square foot on 130,000 sq ft: up to $110,500.
 Audit fee: $17,500 flat.
-Net incentive position after audit: ~$93,000 toward implementation.
-The economics worked, the building is on track for compliance, and the warehouse lighting upgrade alone is reducing the operating cost faster than the implementation timeline.
+Net incentive position after audit: roughly $93,000 toward measure implementation.

 Bottom Line for Industrial Owners

 Don’t assume industrial means exempt.
-Most Oregon industrial buildings 35,000 square feet or larger are captured under BPS, and the process-load exemption is narrower than most owners think.
+Most Oregon industrial buildings 35,000 square feet or larger are captured under ORS 330-300, and the process-load exemption is narrower than most owners think.
 The right move in 2026 is a scoping conversation with a qualified auditor who understands the boundary questions, followed by an audit that’s structured to handle the carve-outs correctly.

 Dedicated to helping Oregon contractors and property owners navigate building codes and compliance requirements with clarity and confidence.